circleci/circleci-docs/jekyll/_cci2/contexts.md

 ![Contexts Screeshot]({{ site.baseurl }}/assets/img/docs/contexts.png)

-To use environment variables set on the Context page, the person running the workflow must be a member of the organization for which the context is set and the rule must allow access to all projects in the org.
+To use environment variables set on the Contexts page, the person running the workflow must be a member of the organization for which the context is set and the rule must allow access to all projects in the org.
 The default context name is `org-default` and the default rule allows access to all projects in the org.

 ## Using a Context